PavaniPotluri/ShoppingCartSolution/README.md

   Webpages are available in ./ShoppingCart.WebPages folder API project is available in ./ShoppingCart.WebAPI

-  To pre populate data in database use ./ShoppingCart.WebAPI/ShoppingCartDBScript to run the scripts.

  ### Steps to run the application:

 1. Install all dependencies for application using "npm install" in current project folder using command prompt.
 This would set up the application be start.